-The Walker’s Haute Route offers the best of what the Alps have to offer.
+The Walker’s Haute Route truly showcases the best of the Alps.
 Incredible mountain passes, pastoral villages, jaw-dropping views, friendly locals, exceptional cuisine, and the sense of completing one of the world’s great hikes.
 Traversing from Chamonix in France to Zermatt in Switzerland by foot will give you an appreciation of these mountains that most can only dream of.
 From Mont Blanc to the Matterhorn you’re sure to have the adventure of a lifetime.
 Keep reading to learn everything you need to know to plan the perfect Walker’s Haute Route adventure!

 In this post